dakadkart/xyz-documentation/docs/cli/topics/cli.md

 ***

 > #### Info
-> HERE XYZ is a database.
+> HERE Data Hub is a database.
 Databases trade off storage space for speed, and your data will always
-> take up more space in XYZ than it does in a static file.
-When a file is uploaded into an XYZ Space,
+> take up more space in HERE Data Hub than it does in a static file.
+When a file is uploaded into a
-> features, their properties, and the geometries are broken out into multiple tables, indexed and
+> Space, features, their properties, and the geometries are broken out into multiple tables, indexed
-> tagged.
+> and tagged.
 All of this lets you query your geospatial data on demand, and access it dynamically as
 > vector tiles.
-You can check the size of your XYZ Spaces in your account dashboard or the CLI.
+You can check the size of your Spaces in your account dashboard or the CLI.